rtCamp/transcoder/readme.txt

 1. Transcoder Settings

 == Changelog ==
+= 1.1 [Dec 27, 2016] =
+* NEW FEATURES

+ * Retranscoding service to regenerate media thumbnails and retranscode media
+ * Added option in settings to override the current video thumbnail after retranscoding

+* ENHANCEMENTS

+ * Added filters to disable the emails getting sent to users and administrators
+ * Added action before the transcoded thumbnails are stored
+ * Added action before transcoded media is stored
+ * Added action after callback response is processed

+* FIXED

+ * Improved the condition checking and fixed several bugs
+ * Fixed transcoded media not getting deleted bug

 = 1.0.8 [Oct 05, 2016] =
 * Update the notice messages
 * Fix broken media URL on multisite